KPourgourides/UAVTrafficPy/README.md

 # UAV-Traffic-Tool

+##Statement of need

-The recent introduction of drone-based data collection methods in Intelligent Transportation Systems research has unlocked a new realm of possibilities which was inaccessible in the past due to limitations posed by traditional sensor-based methods.
-The quick deployment of coordinated, camera-equipped drones above a large traffic network, gives researchers the opportunity to acquire large volumes of traffic data with high spatio-temporal resolution, which greatly benefits data analysis. `UAV-Traffic-Tool` is an open-source Python-based software dedicated to detailed scientific analysis and visulization of drone-based traffic data, especially regarding signalized intersections in urban networks.
+The recent introduction of drone-based data collection methods in Transportation research has unlocked a new realm of possibilities which was inaccessible in the past due to limitations posed by traditional sensor-based methods.
+The quick deployment of coordinated, camera-equipped drones above a large traffic network, gives researchers the opportunity to acquire large volumes of traffic data with high spatio-temporal resolution.
+This has the potential to transform the landscape of data science in transportation. `UAV-Traffic-Tool` is an open-source, Python-based software package dedicated to scientific analysis and visulization of drone-based traffic data, specifically focusing on signalized intersections in urban networks.

 # How to use UAV-traffic-tool for intersections